Pritesh-2007/Online-library-app/README.md

 # Online-library-app
 this is a small book system like other ecommerce sites can view list of books add filter it by category
 >>>>>>> 2cb992d67a765d2914d2d9cd932d2b1d1bbaeb4d

+how to use it ?
+copy repositoory url
+clone it in  your machine by clone command
+--->cd vite-project
+--->npm install
+then run --->npm run dev